Frequently asked questions

 Platinum

-• Current Queens Cross Housing Association tenants who need to move urgently for their own safety (i.e. when they are experiencing domestic abuse, hate crime or serious harassment).
+• Current Queens Cross Housing Association or Maryhill Housing tenants who need to move urgently for their own safety (i.e. when they are experiencing domestic abuse, hate crime or serious harassment).
 Supporting evidence from Police Scotland or another recognised agency would be required before this band would be awarded.

 • Applicants who have an exceptional housing need which is so unusual that it is not covered by our allocation policy

-• Applicants in receipt of our Wellbeing services (Housing First for Young People, Wellbeing for Good Mental Health, Wellbeing for people age 60+) where it has been recognised that they would benefit from moving due to their specific support needs
+• Applicants in receipt of a Queens Cross Wellbeing service (Housing First for Young People, Wellbeing for Good Mental Health, Wellbeing for people age 60+) where it has been recognised that they would benefit from moving due to their specific support needs.

-• Current Queens Cross Housing Association tenants who require to be rehoused due to regeneration activity (i.e. their home is being demolished)
+• Queens Cross Housing Association or Maryhill Housing tenants who require to be rehoused due to regeneration activity (i.e. their home is being demolished)

 Gold